MEET DIMITRI LOGOTHETIS

-Dimitri recently wrote, directed, and produced Kickboxer Retaliation, a sequel to Kickboxer Vengeance, which he wrote and produced last year.
+Previously, Dimitri wrote, directed, and produced Kickboxer Retaliation, a sequel to Kickboxer Vengeance, both currently in distribution worldwide.
 Before that, he produced and wrote an award-winning documentary on infamous 50′s Chicago mobster Sam Giancana.
 Last year, Dimitri set up and will Executive produce, along with Todd Garner, a remake of “All of Me” with Universal.
 Previously, Dimitri sold a six-hour mini-series to Warner Brothers and Turner called Momo, which he wrote, on Sam Giancana, former head of the Chicago Outfit.

 Prior to that, Dimitri completed “The Lost Angel”, which he produced and directed in Saskatchewan, Canada for HBO.
 He has spent considerable time at Warner Brothers on several projects, one of which was as Executive Producer/Showrunner of thirteen episodes of The Dark Realm, a Twilight Zone like anthology, hosted by Eric Roberts.